tanmayi-dev/fcc-data-visualization/Notes.md

 ### Change Color of SVG elements

 - In SVG, a `rect` shape is colored with the `fill` attribute.
 It supports hex codes, color names, and rgb values, as well as more complex options like gradients and transparency.

+### Add Labels to D3 Elements

+- D3 lets you label a graph element, such as a bar, using the SVG `text` element.

+- Like the `rect` element, a `text` element needs to have `x` and `y` attributes, to place it on the SVG.
+It also needs to access the data to display those values.

+- D3 gives you a high level of control over how you label your bars.